 Reinforcing the flexibility of the DLP chip, manufacturers can select any light source to pair with DLP technology.
 The DLP chip is light source agnostic to lamp, laser and LED light.

 DLP Products are the industry standard for all post production cinematic color calibration work due to the color spectrum produced by DLP technology.
-In February 2010, DLP Products received the 2009 Academy® Scientific and Engineering Award (Academy Plaque) for color accuracy of DLP Cinema projectors.
+In February 2015, the DLP Cinema Products team received the 2014 Scientific and Engineering Award (Academy® Plaque) for color accuracy of DLP Cinema projectors.

 Most DLP projectors feature BrilliantColor™ technology which is raising the bar in color performance and picture quality.
 BrilliantColor offers up to 6-color processing to boost secondary colors and deliver reliable and precise color for extended hours.** BrilliantColor technology provides DLP projector manufacturers a wide color gamut, making it possible to produce over one billion colors.

 There are no technical limitations to the achievable resolution from a DLP chip.
 The technology can scale to 4K resolution when needed in the biggest, brightest display down to HD resolution in miniature display put inside mobile devices.
 DLP technology will scale to any data resolution as content demands it.

 The DLP chip has an unparalleled 16 microsecond response time, giving users precise, razor-sharp images.
 Imagine millions of tiny mirrors switching on and off more times than the speed of light.
 With such a high switching speed, DLP technology is able to deliver a precise, razor-sharp picture with no lag time between frames.
 Movies, games, and fast-paced educational content are experienced in crisp, vivid detail regardless of the speed of action.